klausweiss/dotfiles/nvim/pack/default/start/lualine/README.md

         -- Same values as the general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active buffer. inactive = 'lualine_{section}_inactive', -- Color for inactive buffer.
       },

+      symbols = {
+        modified = ' ●',      -- Text to show when the buffer is modified
+        alternate_file = '#', -- Text to show to indify the alternate file
+        directory =  '',     -- Text to show when the buffer is a directory },
     }
   }